thebigfilecom/thebigfile-com-dev/submodules/interface-spec/README.md

 **The latest *released* version can be found [here](https://internetcomputer.org/docs/current/references/ic-interface-spec).**

 This repository contains the source files of the Interface Spec, which describes the externally visible behaviour of the BigFile.
-The language-independent description of this IC interface is available in [ic.did](./spec/_attachments/ic.did).
+The language-independent description of this BIG interface is available in [ic.did](./spec/_attachments/ic.did).

 It used to contain a reference implementation and acceptance test suite; these can now be found at <https://github.com/dfinity/ic-hs>.